dojo/docs/util/doh.rst

 doh.registerTestUrl(url);
 -------------------------
   This function registers a URL as a location to load tests from.
-The URL is used to populate the contents of an iframe, and usually refers to an HTML page that bootloads D.O.H. internally for running tests in a segmented iframe.
+The URL is used to populate the contents of an iframe, and usually refers to an HTML page that boot-loads D.O.H. internally for running tests in a segmented iframe.
 A good example showing this is the dojo/tests/fx.html.
 It loads dojo, doh, and then on dojo load completion calls doh.registerTests().
 The D.O.H. instance in the iframe will proxy back the results of the test run to the primary D.O.H. instance.

 --------------
 Test Functions